Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 To be certain everything I do is according to the paper by Painter and Hillen, I would like to spend this evening just verifying and documenting a lot of stuff in my program.
 Every function should get a '''docstring''', and hopefully I can iron out some of the magic trick that currently 'litter' through my stuff.
 I would also like to sort the file tree structure a little bit, as it is getting too wild.

 Because the model is currently quite advanced, I can 'make out' the similarities with Painter and Hillen, but I can not reproduce their findings yet.
 In part because I do not know where they bounded their simulation area, but also because I think my influence between flow stength and turtle authority is not 'calibrated' correctly.
 Allthough my turtles currently do not have a directional statistic, including this would make their behaviour more conflicting with Painter and Hillen.
 This is of course not an issue, but I am trying to figure out why I am _not_ getting their results.
 When I think adding the directionality will improve the result, I will add the directional statistics.
+Continuing on this, I have figured out the mistake!
+And it was pretty big and very explicable!
+I wrongly implemented some math for the probabilities, and as such they did not always add to one, usually to less than one.
+Some instances going as low as 0.5.
+Because of how I implemented the probability, so that the last cumulative probability always happens if no other happens, this means the last (lrud - Down) was happening an unreasonable amount of the time.
+With this kink ironed out, I immediately see the claim of Painter to be way more believable, namely that not every single turtle makes it :sad:

 I just found out the boundaries Painter used for their continuous model.
 For the horizontal boundaries, they used absorbing BC, and for the vertical ones no flow BC.
 Horiz.:42.5-46.5N, Vert.: 28-12W cont model: 28/12 vertical are no flow

 I have the hitch that the traversal functions are doing precisely the same thing, so I think I might combine them.
 (The time-dep doesn't actually take a time dep VF, it gets a snapshot which is calculated in main, one file above it.)
 The only difference is the getRWBiasIn[Cont]VF.
+These have by now been combined, so that every VF-dependent thing uses traverseVF.
+Very modern

 To add to the mystery, the weight factor for the VF influence is doing weird stuff.
 I think it is making the strongest direction always be chosen, making the RW into a sort of manhattan distance process.
 It yields very funky results.
 See videos 'factor=n'